ZAINABFATIMA0/Eventify/Readme.md

 Redis should start running on the default port 6379.
 ### Starting Celery

-Start a Celery  by running the following command:
+Start Celery  by running the following command:

 Run the following command in your project's root directory: